razoumov/publish/bmiai.md

 $ cd ~/scratch/bmiai
 $ salloc --time=0:30:0 --cpus-per-task=2 --mem-per-cpu=3600 --account=...
 $ module load matlab/2018a
-$ srun matlab -nodisplay -r "parallel"    #  here `srun` is optional, but it's a good practice to still use it
+$ srun matlab -nodisplay -r parallel    #  here `srun` is optional, but it's a good practice to still use it
 ```

-We can also run parallel code interactively in the shel, e.g. for the parallel code:
+We can also run parallel code interactively in the shell, e.g. for the parallel code:

 ```
 $ cd ~/scratch/bmiai